hallmar/Eurorack-Modules/Fjöl/readme.md

 * two endless encoders with CV input for adjusting 8 different parameters
 * MIDI IN and MIDI THRU with type A midi minijacks as per MIDI standard.
 * optional V/OCT and gate per voice expander also in the works
+* i2c compatibility with Monome Teletype and Monome Crow is also on the roadmap
+* possible Monome Grid compatibility on the roadmap

 Encoder parameters are: